Boeing737ng/Bigdue/README.md

     - $ python -m venv ./

   #### 3. Download and copy WinPcap Devs files to venv
-    - Copy all the file in the include folder which is in Winpcap dev pack to include folder in venv
+    - Copy all the file in the include folder which is in Winpcap dev pack to include folder
-    - Copy Packet.lib and wpcap.lib in Winpcap dev pack/lib to lib folder in venv.
+    - Copy Packet.lib and wpcap.lib in Winpcap dev pack/lib to lib folder.
 If you are using 64bits, copy the file from x64 folder

   #### 4. Activate virtual environments
     In cmd